The heredity and bimeromorphic invariance of the $\partial\overline{\partial}$-lemma property: Introduction

-for all $k$, $p$, $q$, cf. \cite[(5.21)]{DGMS}.
-Notice that (\ref{1}) is not equivalent to, but not far from the degeneracy of Fr\"{o}licher spectral sequence of $X$ at $E_1$.
-S. Rao, S. Yang and X.-D. Yang \cite[Theorem 1.6]{RYY} investigated the bimeromorphic invariance of this degeneracy by their Dolbeault blow-up formula and pointed out that these results are applicable to Question \ref{q-2} in the remarks after \cite[Question 1.2]{RYY}.
-Subsequently, their \cite[Theorem 1.2]{RYY2} gave an explicit expression of the isomorphism between Dolbeault cohomologies in the blow-up formula and combined it with (\ref{1}) (\ref{2}) to implicitly obtain $(\textbf{$B_n$})\Leftrightarrow(\textrm{$H_{n,2}$})$ via Proposition \ref{blow-up-lemma} indeed.
-More recently, D. Angella, T. Suwa, N. Tardini and A. Tomassini \cite{ASTT} also studied this equivalence by the \u{C}ech-Dolbeault cohomology and generalized their results to compact complex orbifolds.
-In his PhD thesis, J. Stelzig \cite[Corollary F]{St1} claimed that the $\partial\overline{\partial}$-lemma property is a bimeromorphic invariant of compact complex manifolds if and only if every submanifold of a $\partial\overline{\partial}$-manifold is again a $\partial\overline{\partial}$-manifold.
-Inspired by them, we will prove the following theorem with more details. \begin{thm} For any integer $k\in\{1, 2,\cdots,n\}$, there holds the implication hierarchy
+P. Deligne \emph{et al.} \cite[(5.21)]{DGMS} gave an important result, which related the $\partial\bar{\partial}$-lemma property with Hodge filtration and the degeneracy of the Fr\"{o}licher spectral sequence at $E_1$-page.
+S. Rao, S. Yang and X.-D. Yang \cite[Theorem 1.6]{RYY} investigated the bimeromorphic invariance of the degeneracy of Fr\"{o}licher spectral sequence at $E_1$ by their Dolbeault blow-up formula and pointed out that these results are applicable to Question \ref{q-2} in the remarks after \cite[Question 1.2]{RYY}.
+Subsequently, their \cite[Theorem 1.2]{RYY2} gave an explicit expression of the isomorphism between Dolbeault cohomologies in the blow-up formula to implicitly obtain $(\textbf{$B_n$})\Leftrightarrow(\textrm{$H_{n,2}$})$ via Proposition \ref{blowup0} indeed.
+D. Angella, T. Suwa, N. Tardini and A. Tomassini \cite[Theorem 13, Questions 22-24]{ASTT} also studied this equivalence by the \u{C}ech-Dolbeault cohomology with additional hypotheses and generalized their results to compact complex orbifolds.
+In his PhD thesis, by Angella--Tomassini's characterization \cite[Theorems A and B]{AT}, J. Stelzig \cite[Corollary F]{St1} claimed that the $\partial\bar{\partial}$-lemma property is a bimeromorphic invariant of compact complex manifolds if and only if every submanifold of a $\partial\bar{\partial}$-manifold is again a $\partial\bar{\partial}$-manifold.
+Inspired by them, we will prove the following theorem. \begin{thm} For any integer $k\in\{1, 2,\cdots,n\}$, there holds the implication hierarchy

 Moreover, $(\textrm{$H_{n,2}$})\Rightarrow (\textbf{$B_n$})$. \end{thm}